 TRISERVICE NURSING RESEARCH PROGRAM

-the TriService Nursing Research Program (TSNRP) is the only program that funds and supports rigorous scientific research in the field of military nursing.
+The TriService Nursing Research Program (TSNRP) is the country’s first and only Department of Defense program that supports and allows armed forces nurses to conduct military nursing research.
 Recognizing that military nurses play a critical role in the health and welfare of the military population, Congress appropriated $1 million for nursing research in 1992.
-Since then, we have funded more than 380 grants totaling more than $90 million, resulting in research published in more than 60 peer-reviewed journals.
+Since then, TSNRP has funded more than 500 grants totaling more than $100 million, resulting in changes to clinical practice, education, and policy across the Defense Health Agency.

-- interventions to improve outcomes or deliver high quality care in a cost-effective manner
+- Intervention studies to improve outcomes or deliver high quality care in a cost-effective manner

-- to provide infrastructure to stimulate, disseminate, and support nursing research and evidence-based nursing practice
+- Provide a TriService infrastructure to enhance military nursing research and advance evidence-based practice

-We issue two calls for proposals in several categories each year.
-Proposals are due in February and October.
-Funding decisions are based on a rigorous three-level review that assesses the scientific, programmatic, and military-specific strength of each proposal.
+Two calls for proposals are issued each year.
+Proposals are usually due in February and October.
+Funding decisions are based on a rigorous three tier review process that assesses scientific and programmatic strengths, as well as military nursing relevance of each proposal.

 We help nurses with the administrative and regulatory requirements of their research at every step of the grant process, from successful grant applications through submission of final reports.
 The experience and knowledge of our dedicated professionals are an asset to each research team.

-We encourage publication of grantees’ research findings in peer-reviewed journals and supports podium and poster presentations at national nursing conferences.
-We sponsor an annual Research and Evidence-Based Practice Dissemination Course, an educational program and dissemination opportunity.
-We post the abstracts of all funded studies to the Cumulative Index to Nursing and Allied Health Literature.
+TSNRP encourages publication of grantees’ research and EBP findings in peer-reviewed journals and support podium and poster presentations at national nursing conferences.
+TSNRP hosts an annual Research and Evidence-Based Practice Dissemination Course, which is an opportunity for nurses to present their research and EBP findings.
+Abstracts of all funded studies can be found in the Cumulative Index to Nursing and Allied Health Literature and on the TSNRP Website.
 All final reports are available on the Defense Technical Information Center and the National Technical Information Service Web sites.

 RESEARCH INTEREST GROUPS (RIGS)

-RIGs are composed of military nurses with a desire to advance military nursing science through research and are organized by topic of interest.
-RIG members share resources, conduct research across all services, and foster the development of scientists.
+TSNRP sponsors six Research Interest Groups (RIGS).
+RIGs are composed of military nurses and members of the Department of Defense, Veterans Administration, and Academia with a desire to advance military nursing science through research and are organized by topic of interest.
+RIG members share resources, conduct research and scholarly projects across the Armed Services, and foster the development of junior military nurse scientists.

 PROGRAM CONTACT INFORMATION